DotBots/DotBot-firmware/otap/README.md

-# OTAP support
+# OTAP

-This directory contains 3 applications that be used for the DotBot over-the-air programming support:
+This directory contains 3 applications that be used for over-the-air programming (OTAP) of DotBots:
 - **otap/bootloader** contains a flexible bootloader application that can be used to boot an image written at a given address on the flash memory.
   The bootloader application must be compiled in **Release** mode to make it as